 If a student's absence is excused he/she will be permitted to make up all missed work, including homework and tests, for equivalent academic credit.
-Students who are unexcused from school may not be allowed to make up missed work.
+Students who are unexcused from school may be given missed work but it will be up to each teacher to determine if the work will be entered into the gradebook.
 The timeframe for the completion of make up work shall be in accordance to the guidelines established by the school the student attends.